Payday: Judge wins it for Yankees on eve of salary showdown

-NEW YORK (AP) — Aaron Judge lined a game-winning single on the eve of his salary arbitration showdown, capping a four-run ninth inning that included Aaron Hicks’ tying three-run homer off closer Ryan Pressly in the New York Yankees’ 7-6 victory over the Houston Astros on Thursday night.
+The steady, 6-foot-7 slugger lined a game-winning single on the eve of his arbitration showdown, capping a four-run ninth inning that included Aaron Hicks’ tying three-run home r off closer Ryan Pressly in the Yankees’ 7-6 victory over the Houston Astros on Thursday night.

 Batting with two on against Ryne Stanek, Judge smoked a 3-0 splitter into the left-field corner to score Jose Trevino from second base.
 It was the Yankees’ ninth walk-off win in 70 games this season – their most since 1943 – and one that seemed mighty unlikely when they entered the last inning with only two hits.